Deaths in Yosemite National Park

 There have been about 1,300 deaths at Yosemite since the park was established in 1890.
 There is no complete data set that tracks fatalities within the park, but this is the best estimation given the available data.
 On average, there are 12 to 15 deaths per year in Yosemite.

-According to data released by the national parks service covering fatalities between 2007 and 2023, there were 163 deaths in that time period.
+According to data released by the National Parks Service covering fatalities between 2007 and 2023, there were 163 deaths in that time period.
 The top 3 common causes of death were:

 • Slips/falls: 53